Magisk-Modules-Alt-Repo/drc-remover/README.md

 This module behaves as follows:

-* 1. check whether this device has been DRC enabled or not. if so, then continue below, else exit.
+* 1. check whether this device has been DRC enabled or not.<br>
+    if so, then continue below, else exit.

 * 2. copy /vendor/etc/*/audio_policy_configuration*.xml to $MODDIR/system/vendor/etc